jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/40-maharlika.md

 - They then repay the foreign merchants with what they had obtained for the goods.
 - Some, however, do not return within the proper time**.
 This delay is why vessels trading with Maharlika are the last to return home.

-> *Superphysics note: The foreign merchants would leave a representative or envoy behind to make sure that the goods would be returned on the next visit.
+{{< n n="The foreign merchants would leave a representative or envoy behind to make sure that the goods would be returned on the next visit." >}}

-> **Superphysics note: Here, Filipino time is consistent with Maharlikan time.
-This is why "truth" (katotohanan) is the first constitutional virtue suggested
+{{< n n="Here, Filipino time is consistent with Maharlikan time.
+This is why 'truth' (katotohanan) is the first constitutional virtue suggested" >}}

 The following places belong to Maharlika: